neiltarar/React_Map_Exercise/README.md

 <br>

-have a look at the example below :)
+have a look at the example below :smile:

 <br>